Biosphere Reserves Institute

 For the sustainable development of biosphere reserves worldwide

-The Biosphere Reserves Institute (BRI) is a scientific institution at HNEE that was founded in 2019 to promote education, research and networking in the field of sustainable development.
-Its work focuses on the → UNESCO programme "Man and the Biosphere" and the global network of biosphere reserves.
-Through interdisciplinary and transdisciplinary approaches, the BRI develops innovative solutions for the challenges in biosphere reserves and trains specialists for a sustainable future.
+The Biosphere Reserves Institute (BRI) is a scientific institution at HNEE that was founded in 2019 to strengthen UNESCO Biosphere Reserves and the scientific underpinning of the UNESCO "Man and the Biosphere programme" through education, research and networking.
+Using interdisciplinary and transdisciplinary approaches, the BRI develops innovative solutions for the challenges in biosphere reserves and trains specialists for a sustainable future.

 MISSION